 - Narrow fit

 This boot has everything you need for trudging through the snow.
 Not only does it keep you warm and dry with two different types of insulation and a waterproof lining, but it's extra tall to work with your pants and prevent snow or water from leaking in through the ankle.
-Plus, you can handle the icy ground with agility and silence thanks to the treaded rubber sole and protective heel and toe caps.
+Plus, you can handle the icy ground with agility and silence thanks to the treaded sole and protective heel and toe caps.

 Warmest Women’s Hunting Boots